 The ruined castle of Szabatka or Szabatkapuszta is located in the Upper lands/Horná zem/Felvidék, in Slovakia.
-The castle’s name shouldn’t be confused with the great town of Szabadka that can be found on the southern part of the Great Hungarian Plain, in Serbia.
+The castle’s name shouldn’t be confused with the great town of Szabadka which can be found on the southern part of the Great Hungarian Plain, in Serbia.

 When King Matthias Corvinus took back the central part of Upper Hungary in 1459, the castle was also taken from them in 1460.
 Then, the king had the palisade destroyed.
-Again, it has gained importance during the Ottoman wars when the area became a war zone.
+Again, it gained importance during the Ottoman wars when the area became a war zone.
 The Turks got it in 1553 and Bey Mehmed of Fülek castle had the fort rebuilt by forcing the peasants of the area to build it up in 1555.
 The earth-wooden palisade was built in „Hungarian fashion”, they built two rows of the palisade and they filled the gap between them with clay and earth.

 According to the Ottoman pay lists, they had 32 Janissaries in it, besides the other defenders in 1558.
 Szabatkapuszta became part of the Sandjak of Fülek (Filakovo) castle.
 The Turks had used this fort for four decades as one of their most northern bases to raid the area around the cities of Kassa (Kosice, Kaschau), Eger, and Szikszó.